 Routine crushes me, most of the time I can feel its weight on my chest.
 When it really takes hold I start getting odder and odder thoughts compelling me to something dumb, dangerous or both.
-I can mitigate these brain whispers by smaller and regular spur of the moment decisions: change the way I walk home, buy gum instead of crisps or split up with my girlfriend and quit my job.
+I can mitigate these brain whispers by smaller and regular spur of the moment decisions: change the way I walk home, buy gum instead of crisps or split up with my girlfriend and quit my job to search for something better on one of the best freelance sites I can find.
 Saturday was an example of one of these mild but weird decisions.

 I went to Coventry